 It wasn’t too long ago that what we now know as “It” bags simply didn’t exist.
 Instead, women usually had one or two handbags that lasted them for many years, and the styles were static and didn’t change much.
-The idea of a “celebrity fashion” wasn’t much of a thing back then either, but now it’s a driving force in the industry.
+The idea of ‘celebrity fashion’ wasn’t much of a thing back then either, but now it’s a major driving force in the industry.

-Behind the ten most iconic “It” bags in history are ten of fashion’s most iconic brands, cementing their forward-thinking values with prescient designs – many of which are still relevant today.
-Over the past 70 years, these ten “It” bags have made the list because they’ve either stood the test of time or defined an era – or both.
+Behind the 10 most iconic “It” bags in history are 10 of fashion’s most iconic brands, cementing their forward-thinking values with prescient designs – many of which are still relevant today.
+Over the past 70 years, these bags have made the list because they’ve either stood the test of time or defined an era – or both.

 Louis Vuitton 'Speedy'

 It doesn’t get more iconic than the Louis Vuitton ‘Speedy’ bag, which was created for film star Audrey Hepburn.
 As the story goes, Hepburn asked Vuitton to scale down his enormous ‘Keepall’ travel bag into something more easily carried as a day bag, and that’s how the ‘Speedy’ was born.

 Once Hepburn started carrying it, its demand went through the roof, so Louis Vuitton put the style into regular production.
 As one of the brand’s remaining signatures, the ‘Speedy’ is still carried today by “It” girls, celebrities, and regular women alike.

 We owe consummate innovator Mademoiselle Gabrielle ‘Coco’ Chanel for so many wonderful fashion inventions that we still utilize today.
 Her major contribution to handbags came in 1955, when she created the Chanel ‘2.55’ flap bag – so named for the year of its creation.